 Applicants may a file a Program-based reconsideration when it is believed there is an error with Program eligibility determinations, Program award, and/or failure to meet construction standards, among other determinations.
 An Applicant must submit a written Reconsideration Request directly with the Program, via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
-Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date.
+Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date (postal or electronic) of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date or the date the electronic mail was sent, whichever applies.
+Notices distributed via electronic communication shall be considered valid.
+In the event a notification is sent via postal and electronic mail, the notification date will be one sent beforehand.
+The electronic and postal mail addresses pertain to where to submit the written Reconsideration Request will be provided in program notices.
+To submit a Program-based Reconsideration Request, please complete the form on the following page and send it to your Case Manager by email or postal mail to the addresses provided in program determinations.